-- (1) The following notifications shall be provided to ERCOT at GINR@ercot.com: - (a) The IE shall notify ERCOT within ten Business Days of when it has given the TSP notice to proceed with the FIS. - (b) The TSP must transmit a copy of the signed SGIA to ERCOT within ten Business Days of execution. - (c) The TSP must transmit to ERCOT within a ten Business Days of execution a copy of any financially binding agreement between the IE and the TSP under which the interconnection for a Generation Resource will be constructed. - (d) The TSP must transmit a written notice to ERCOT within ten Business Days after it receives both a notice to proceed with construction of the interconnection for the Generation Resource and the financial security sufficient to fund the interconnection facilities pursuant to either agreement addressed in (1)(b) or (1)(c) above. - (e) A MOU or EC must transmit a letter from a duly authorized official to ERCOT confirming the Entity's intent to construct and operate a proposed Generation Resource and interconnect such Generation Resource to its own transmission system.
+The following notifications shall be provided to ERCOT at GINR@ercot.com:

+- (a) The IE shall notify ERCOT within ten Business Days of when it has given the TSP notice to proceed with the FIS. - (b) The TSP must transmit a copy of the signed SGIA to ERCOT within ten Business Days of execution. - (c) The TSP must transmit to ERCOT within a ten Business Days of execution a copy of any financially binding agreement between the IE and the TSP under which the interconnection for a Generation Resource will be constructed. - (d) The TSP must transmit a written notice to ERCOT within ten Business Days after it receives both a notice to proceed with construction of the interconnection for the Generation Resource and the financial security sufficient to fund the interconnection facilities pursuant to either agreement addressed in items (b) or (c) above. - (e) A MOU or EC must transmit a letter from a duly authorized official to ERCOT confirming the Entity's intent to construct and operate a proposed Generation Resource and interconnect such Generation Resource to its own transmission system. - (f) Following the execution of an SGIA, the IE must complete and submit Section 8, Attachment B, Declaration of Adequate Water Rights, for each unique GINR as soon as the relevant water rights have been secured or, for Resources that do not require a water right to operate, upon submission of the SGIA to ERCOT.
+The declaration shall be executed by an officer or other person having authority to bind the company and shall be submitted to ERCOT.